hmrc/ctc-traders-phase5-tis/source/documentation/partials/_messagetypeintro.md

 ## Message categorisation by sender

-This section lists the message types that are sent by NCTS and the message types that are sent by traders.
+Some message types are sent by the NCTS while other message types are sent by traders.

-### Messages from NCTS
+### Messages from the NCTS

 | Code  | Message                               |
 | ----- | ------------------------------------- |